a

 Visualization

 To better understand how to organize the resources provided, there are visualization tools for analyzing resource expenditures with links back to specific points where those resources were expended.
-These spreadsheets can further be tailored to better suit specific departments in an organization that need specific pieces of information provided in a way that’s easier for them to understand and apply.
-This is more helpful for allocating respective costs instead of having resource expenditure under a singular variable with no context as to what the contributing factors to certain price hikes are.
+These spreadsheets can further be tailored to suit particular departments in an organization that need information that is easier for them to understand and apply.
+This is more helpful for allocating respective costs instead of having resource expenditure under a singular variable with no context as to the contributing factors to specific price hikes.

 Better Cost Control

-The name of the game is still allowing management to have better access to billing information.
-Along with oversight as to which customers are spending what company resources, upper management has the final say on what guardrails are in place to avoid overspending.
-This control also extends to governance and security functionality with controls for permissions and access logs.
+The key is still allowing management better access to billing information.
+Along with overseeing which customers are spending what company resources, upper management has the final say on what guardrails are in place to avoid overspending.
+This control extends to governance and security functionality with permissions and access logs controls.

 Planning and Forecasting

 Amazon has invested heavily in AI technologies and applies that heavily in how they save costs with AWS.
-On the cloud, it is much easier to procure and deactivate resources based on rising needs without the need to physically install more resources.
-This does require organizations on the cloud to physically prepare for having to adopt new methods of anticipating changes in the budget.
+On the cloud, procuring and deactivating resources based on rising needs is much easier without installing more physical resources.
+This requires organizations on the cloud to physically prepare to adopt new methods of anticipating changes in the budget.
 For example, traffic on a seasonal basis is something that can be predicted and can be built around.
 This way, it is easier to interpret a bill as having crossed the payment threshold or remaining within budgetary constraints.

 Existing Price Models